ben-manes/gradle-versions-plugin/README.md

 >   alone has to key them by the projects as well.

 > [!TIP]
-> - Drop `!satisfiesDeclaredBound` from a `rejectVersionIf` rule, since
+> - Drop `!satisfiesDeclaredBound` from a `rejectVersionIf` rule, since the
->   `rejectOutOfBoundVersions` now applies the bound on its own.
+>   bound is now applied by `rejectOutOfBoundVersions`.
 The member is
 >   deprecated and will be removed in a later release; a warning is printed
 >   once per project when a rule reads it.
-A rule that keeps the clause still
+With the clause still in a rule,
->   rejects under `--no-reject-out-of-bound-versions`.
+>   the same candidates are rejected under `--no-reject-out-of-bound-versions`
+>   as without it.

 > [!NOTE]
-> - The presence of a version catalog no longer changes whether a plugin the
+> - The presence of a version catalog no longer changes whether a plugin
->   `plugins` block versioned inline as a range is offered an upgrade past that
+>   versioned inline as a range in the `plugins` block is offered an upgrade
->   range.
+>   past that range.
 The upgrade was withheld when an unused alias for the same plugin was
 >   present in the catalog and offered when it was not (see [Respecting declared
 >   bounds](#respecting-declared-bounds)).
 > - A module that a platform bounds in one project and not in another is now up